ng-Classic/ng-classic/aio/content/start/start-routing.md

     The route parameters correspond to the path variables you define in the route.
     To access the route parameters, we use `route.snapshot`, which is the `ActivatedRouteSnapshot` that contains information about the active route at that particular moment in time.
     The URL that matches the route provides the `productId` .
-    Angular Classicuses the `productId` to display the details for each unique product.
+    Angular Classic uses the `productId` to display the details for each unique product.

 1. Update the `ProductDetailsComponent` template to display product details with an `*ngIf`.
     If a product exists, the `<div>` renders with a name, price, and description.